Spam Fritter Butty

 A slice of Spam dropped in batter into hot oil surfaces in a crisp golden case, laid in soft buttered bread while it still snaps.
 The chip-shop butty born of wartime fish shortages.

-A Yorkshire chip-shop bap: breadcrumbed langoustine tails (scampi), tartare and lemon, in a buttered roll.
+A Yorkshire chip-shop bap: breadcrumbed langoustine tails, tartare and lemon, in a buttered roll.
 Whitby is the regional home of the form.

-A North-East England sandwich built to be soaked: a split saveloy over pease pudding and sage-and-onion stuffing in a bun, then plunged into hot stock.
+A split saveloy over pease pudding and sage-and-onion stuffing in a bun, then plunged into hot stock.
+Sunderland's pork shops are the heartland; Dicksons in South Shields spread it north.

 The word butty does the describing: buttered white bread, a row of hot fish fingers, no fuss and no plate.
 The fish-finger form said in its plainest, fastest register.